jershmagersh/pwnage.io/_posts/2020-07-17-pe-code-coverage-emulation-qiling.md

 qiling.exception.QlErrorSyscallError: [!]
 Windows API Implementation Error
 ```

-Below we can see no further instruction highlights within Ghidra for after the call to `sprintf` within `msvcrt.dll`:
+Below we can see no further instruction highlights in Ghidra after the call to `sprintf` within `msvcrt.dll`:

 ![](/assets/images/sprintf-ghidra.png)